clinicalml/realhumaneval/task_upload/tasks.md

     "function_signature": "def average(nums)",

     "task_description": "Write a Python function named average that calculates and returns the average of a list of numbers.
 The function should take one argument, nums, which is a list of numerical values.
 The average should be calculated as the sum of all elements in the list divided by the number of elements.
-If the list is empty, the function should return 0. \n\n The function signature should be: def average(nums)",
+If the list is empty, the function should return 0. \n\n The function signature should be: def average(nums)", "name": "average",
     "unit_test": "assert average([1, 2.5, 3, 4.5]) == 2.75\nassert average([-10, -20, -30]) == -20\nassert average([]) == 0"
 }
 ```

+For max_tokens, we are using 64 per https://huggingface.co/blog/personal-copilot

 # STUDY TASKS